-The best sperm friendly lubrication is cervical mucous.
+The best sperm-friendly lubrication is cervical mucus.
 Sometimes though, for whatever reason, women may experience vaginal dryness and need some extra help.
-Cervical mucous is necessary for the sperm to reach the uterus.
+Cervical mucus is necessary for the sperm to reach the uterus.
 So what should you do if you don’t have enough CM?
-Pre-Seed is the only product on the market proven to be sperm friendly.
+Pre-Seed is the only product on the market proven to be sperm-friendly.
 Other lubricants, saliva and even oil inhibit sperm from reaching the cervical opening.
-Be sure you have adequate cervical mucous production and when in doubt, consider Pre-Seed for use during your fertile times.
+Be sure you have adequate cervical mucus production and when in doubt, consider Pre-Seed for use during your fertile times.

 6. Pregnancy Tests

 Here you are in the two-week wait, only to realize you don’t have any pregnancy tests.
 Stock up, and I don’t mean on the expensive ones at the pharmacy.
 Did you know you can purchase the same pregnancy tests your doctor’s office has for less than 5 bucks for a 10-pack?
 Yep, that’s right.
 Most women will test multiple times around the time their period is due.
 Purchasing multiple pregnancy tests will allow you to test multiple times over those first few days of your missed period.
 Just because these tests are cheap doesn’t mean they aren’t as effective, in fact these tests are 99.9% accurate.